BRIGHT FUTURES

 Written January 2022

-It is the policy of Bright Futures and all and any trading bodies and names connected to us to commit to promoting, encouraging and ensuring equality and diversity in the workplace and to eradicate unlawful and unfair discrimination within our workplace.
-The purpose of this policy is to ensure that all employees feel represented and respected within the workplace in a safe and encouraging environment.
-In addition to eradicating discrimination in the provision of services to them by the Employer.
+It is the policy of Bright Futures and all trading bodies connected to us to commit to promoting, encouraging and ensuring equality and diversity in the workplace and to eradicate unlawful and unfair discrimination within our organisation.

 Scope of this Policy

-The Employer extends all rights and responsibilities set out under this policy equally to all employees regardless of their status as full-time or part-time employees who are on fixed term or substantive term contracts.
-This policy will also extend to persons who are not employees but are contracted to perform services or provide goods on behalf of the Employer such as agency staff and contractors.
+This policy applies to all employees, regardless of full-time or part-time status, fixed-term or substantive contract.
+It also applies to persons who are not employees but are engaged to perform services or provide goods on behalf of Bright Futures, including agency staff, contractors, and volunteers.

 Equality Commitments